Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Theoretical Analysis on an LQR Example

 \end{enumerate} \end{thm}

-Next we present the numerical results when we use Model 2~\eqref{lqr_model2} to fit the closed-loop optimal control.
-In the following experiments, we set $\epsilon = 0.1$.
-Figure \ref{fig:path} compares the optimal path $x_o(t)$ with $x_v(t)$ and $x_a(t)$, the IVPs generated by the controllers learned by the vanilla method and IVP enhanced sampling method (all three paths start at $\xinit = 1$).
-In this experiment, we set $T = 30$ and $N = 100$.
-Figure \ref{fig:time_vs_distribution} shows how the time $t$ influences the differences of the second order moments between the state distribution of the training data and the state distribution of the IVP generated by learned controllers in the vanilla method and the IVP enhanced sampling method.
-We set the total time $T = 100$ and $N = 100$.
-Figure \ref{fig:length_vs_performance} compares the performance of the vanilla method and IVP enhanced sampling method on different total times $T$.
-The performance difference is an empirical estimation of $\mathbb{E} [J_v - J_o]$ and $\mathbb{E}[J_a - J_o]$ when $\xinit$ follows a standard normal distribution.
+Next, we present the numerical results when we use Model 2~\eqref{lqr_model2} to fit the closed-loop optimal control, with the setting $\epsilon = 0.1$, $m = 0.1$ and $\sigma^2 = 1$.
+Figure \ref{fig:lqr} (top left) compares the performance of the vanilla method, \dagger, and POPS on different total times $T$.
+The performance difference is an empirical estimation of $\mathbb{E} [J_v - J_o]$, $\mathbb{E} [J_d - J_o]$ and $\mathbb{E}[J_p - J_o]$ when $\xinit$ follows a standard normal distribution.
 In this experiment, for each method, we set $N = 100$ and learn 10 different controllers with different realizations of the training data and calculate the average of the performance difference on 1000 randomly sampled initial points (from a standard normal distribution) and 10 learned controllers.
+Figure \ref{fig:lqr} (top right) shows how the time $t$ influences the distribution differences when $T = 100$ and $N = 100$.
+Figure \ref{fig:lqr} (bottom left) compares the optimal path $x_o(t)$ with $x_v(t)$, $x_d(t)$ and $x_p(t)$, the trajectory generated by the controllers learned by the vanilla method, \dagger, and POPS starting from $\xinit = 1$, when $T = 30$ and $N = 100$.
+All three experiments consistently demonstrate the superior performance of POPS as similarly established in Theorem~\ref{thm_1}.
+Finally, Figure \ref{fig:lqr} (bottom right) shows the performance of \dagger with multiple iterations under $T = 30$.
+The results indicate that increasing the number of iterations does not improve the controller’s performance in \dagger.

+\revisionjmlb{We conclude this section by noting that, although the analysis here is specific to linear-quadratic settings, it illustrates how POPS effectively controls the growth of distribution mismatch with respect to the time horizon.
+Unlike single-step imitation approaches such as DAgger, POPS leverages entire open-loop trajectories, which amortizes the cost of data generation from optimal control solvers and helps mitigate long-horizon distribution shift.
+This is supported both by the theoretical results in this section and by the nonlinear examples presented in the next two sections. }